niko63/sirius-web-modeling-platform/README.md

 ```
 3. Open a web browser and go to: http://localhost:8080/projects

-You access the following and you can start to create projects and models.
+You access the following page and you can start to create projects and models.
 Enjoy!

 ![alt text](https://github.com/niko63/sirius-web-modeling-platform/blob/main/SiriusWebPlatform.png)